Dev-Annie/TravelProject/README.md

 -    **Activities** are the events the customer would like to plan and have the following properties:
-    -   Name, e.g. "Zip-lining"
+      1. Name, e.g. "Zip-lining"
-    -   Duration, e.g. "3 hour session"
+      2. Duration, e.g. "3 hour session"
-    -   Price, e.g. $50 USD
+      3. Price, e.g. $50 USD
 -    **Rental** is a location and has properties such as:
-    -   Rental name, e.g. "Arena National Rental"
+      1. Rental name, e.g. "Arena National Rental"
-    -   City, e.g. Jaco (in Costa Rica)
+      2. City, e.g. Jaco (in Costa Rica)
-    -   Nightly Fee, e.g. $40/day USD
+      3. Nightly Fee, e.g. $40/day USD
-    -   An association to the activity in which the rental is located
+    -   An association to the activity in which the rental is located can be made

 # Architecture

 This application will be using .NET core, Entity Framework, C#, Sqlite

--You must create at least one class, then create at least one object of that class and populate it with data.
-You must use or display the data in your application.
+-Created at least one class, then created at least one object of that class and populated it with data.
- Created class Activity with several objects with properties of name and price Created class Rentals with several objects with properties of city and fee
+ 1. There is class Activity with several objects with properties of name and price.
+ 2. There is class Rentals with several objects with properties of city and fee.

--Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.
+-Created and called at least 3 functions or methods, at least one of which must return a value that is used in the application:
+1. Create
+2. Read
+3. Update
+4. Delete method
-Create, Read, Update, Delete method can be seen in Views folder
+-These can be seen in Views and controller folder.

 -Features List
-1. Visualized data in a table format that shows activities on itinerary page (index)
+1. Visualized data in a table format that shows activities on rental page (index)
-2. Used several LINQ query to retrieve information from the data structure (SQLite database) to update entries
+2. Used several LINQ queries to retrieve information from the data structure (SQLite database) to update entries
 3. Added rejex to input fields of Activity Name and Rental City
-4. Used several LINQ query to Sort Activities alphabetically
+4. Used LINQ query to Sort Activities alphabetically
+5. Analyzed text and displayed information about it such as throwing error for incorrect user field input (i.e. inputting letters for price field)
+6. Read data from external file (sqlite database files)
+7. Created a list, populate it with several values (i.e. sports, culture), retrieve at least one value, and use it in the program (seen in drop-down menu for activity type)